srl-ethz/mobilerack-interface/README.md

 ## Generating Documentation

 Uses Doxygen to generate documentation from inline comments in code.
-Install [Doxygen](http://www.doxygen.nl), and run `doxygen` in this directory to generate HTML (can be seen with browser at html/index.html) & LATEX output.
+Install [Doxygen](http://www.doxygen.nl), and run `doxygen Doxyfile` in this directory to generate HTML files (can be seen with browser at html/index.html).
-[GraphViz](https://www.graphviz.org/download/) is required if you want to generate dependency graphs.

 ## get submodules